-Additional Admission Requirements for All Biology Program Applicants
+Additional Admission Requirements for All BSN Pre-Licensure Program Applicants

-Applicants for the Biology program must have the following test scores:
+Applicants must have achieved the following test scores:

-- ACT composite score of 21, with a score of 20 on mathematics and scientific reasoning sub-tests, or SAT with a combined score of 1575 or above. - ACT/SAT is waived for transfer students who have earned a minimum of 15 college semester hours at a regionally accredited institution of higher education with a minimum 2.7 GPA.
+- ACT composite score of 21, with a score of 20 on mathematics sub-test and a score of 19 on scientific reasoning sub-test, or SAT with a combined score of 1500-1550 or above - ACT/SAT is waived for transfer students who have earned a minimum of 15 college semester hours at a regionally accredited institution of higher education with a minimum cumulative GPA of 2.7.

-Applicants should have completed these high school courses or their college equivalents within the past seven years with a "C" or better:
+Applicants should have completed and passed these high school courses, or their college equivalents:

+- English three units

+- Biology one unit

-- Math requirements Algebra I; Algebra II and Trigonometry or Pre-Calculus or an integrated sequence of advanced math courses.
-(Statistics, Business Math, and/or computer courses will not fulfill this requirement). - Science Requirements Biology; Chemistry with a lab - Social Studies 2 units (or 2 semester credits at the college level) All courses must be completed with a grade of "C" or better; a grade of "B" or better preferred.
-Courses marked with must have been completed within the past seven years with grade of "C" or better; a grade of "B" or better preferred.
-The seven-year limit applies to all students, even for students who hold degrees or healthcare diplomas. - English 3 units (or 3 semester credits at the college level)
+- Chemistry with a lab one unit

+- Math two units (one of which must be Algebra)

+All courses should be completed with a grade of "C" or better; a grade of "B" or better is preferred.
+Courses marked with must have been completed within the past seven years with grade of "C" or better; a grade of "B" or better is preferred.